Biohla20/MDAJ-LITA-IH/README.md

 The project never attained that satge of downstream analysis as it encountered a major setback and was dismissed.

-Also, because of my shallow knowledge of data science and analysis, I could not do any work with datasets readily available online as I practically didn't know what to do or how to go about doing it, thus, I couldn't be a bioinformatician as I anticipated.
+Also, because of my 'zero' knowledge of data science and analysis, I could not do any work with datasets that are readily available online as I practically didn't know what to do or how to go about doing it, thus, I couldn't be a bioinformatician as I anticipated.

 ## THE AWAKENING

 While waiting to enrol on a new PhD program, I started to look for a job and realized that most of the jobs I desired had a connect with data analysis and as such, getting a job delayed.

-Note that the new PhD program will also require me to have data analysis skills, so whether
+Note that the new PhD program will also require me to have data analysis skills, so whether I get myself the dream job or an educational placement, I need to be skilled with data analysis.

+In order to equip myself for the tasks ahead, I was close to paying for a data analysis course when the information about LITA-Incubator hub was circulated, and I did not hesistate to take that opportunity, I am very glad I did.

 ## STEP BY STEP

+The LITA course (data analysis) have been a tremendous blessing to my career path.
+The step by step and detailed teachings are outstanding.
+The course started with Microsoft Excel, to SQL(Structured Query Language) and then Microsoft PowerBI.
+Below is a flow-through of each segment of the course so far.
+- Microsoft Excel
+  1. Basics of data analysis
+  2. Excel interface and navigation
+  3. Data entry in Excel
+  4. Excel functions
+  5. Reporting with pivot tables and charts
+- SQL
+  1. Introduction to SQL
+  2. Writing SQL queries
+  3. SQL clauses
+  4. SQL operators
+  5. SQL views
+  6. SQL case when
+- Portfolio building (GitHub set-up)
+- Microsoft PowerBI
+  1. Introduction and installation
+  2. Data entry and connecting to data sources

 ## CURRENT STATE